liuandy1207/Handbooks/PythonHandbook.md

 # Define a class with no content?
 class CLASS:
-  pass
+  pass            # useful for child classes in inheritance

-# Create an object of a class?
+# Create an instance of a class?
-OBJECT = CLASS()
+INSTANCE = CLASS()

-# Delete an object of a class?
+# Delete an instance of a class?
-del OBJECT
+del INSTANCE

-# Modify a property of an object?
+# Modify an attribute of an instance?
-OBJECT.PROPERTY = VALUE
+INSTANCE.ATTRIBUTE = VALUE

-# Delete a property of an object?
+# Delete a attribute of an object?
-del OBJECT.PROPERTY
+del INSTANCE.ATTRIBUTE

+# Access a class attribute?
+INSTANCE.ATTRIBUTE
+CLASS.ATTRIBUTE

+# Modify a class attribute?
+CLASS.ATTRIBUTE = VALUE      # modifying an instance defines a new instance attribute, does not affect the actual class attribute

 ```